PatriciaOM/MyFirstProject/README.md

 Hello everyone!
 I'm studying Java and Python for developing apps.
 For now, I know more Java than Python so only for practice, I did this project alone.
 It's a simple diary.
 It was develop with Java for improve my POO's knowledge.
+The Diary only works for this year, because I don't want to do it so difficult.
+For change the year you only have to change the constant ACTUAL_YEAR = 2024 in "MenuOne" file.

 There are 8 files in total.
 The main is in "MyDiary.java" file.
 There are comments throughout the code for better understanding.
 In the "Event" file I created an abstract class that specializes in two classes: "ImportantEvent" and "NormalEvent".
 The difference between both are, for now, insignifcant, because only change the color.
 I don't implement that part of the code yet.